philippotto/analyze.js/Readme.md

 ## How to use

+analyze.js functions as a proxy so that web apps can be analyzed very easily without having to integrate in a certain build system or back-end.
 Let's say you got an app running on localhost:proxiedPort.
 In order to analyze the app, analyze.js will create a proxy server (running on localhost:proxyPort), which you can visit to see the original app and the analyzation results.

 Follow these steps to set up analyze.js: